 - To prevent dust accumulating in your hair, wear a hat or cover your hair (especially when dry sanding).

 - When sanding, making dust, or burning off lead-based paint, wear a good quality, properly-fitted, toxic dust respirator.
 If using a disposable type, only those with double headstraps are suitable.
-Respirators should meet the requirements of the Australian/New Zealand Standard AS/NZS 1716:2012 (Respiratory Protective Devices).
+Respirators should meet the requirements of the Australian/New Zealand Standards AS/NZS 1716:2012 (Respiratory Protective Devices) and AS/NZS 1715:2009 (Selection, use and maintenance of respiratory protective equipment).
+Further advice on respiratory protective equipment is available on WorkSafe New Zealand’s website.

 - Do not smoke while removing paint as the hand-to-mouth contact may increase the risk of eating or inhaling lead paint dust.